tieutrongphuc/tp/docs/DeveloperGuide.md

     *   **Proposed Enhancement:** We plan to introduce a `reminder edit` command.
 It will allow users to modify the date and/or message of an existing reminder using its index from the reminder list.
 For example: `reminder edit 1 d/2026-11-20` would update the date of the first reminder in the list.

 4.  **Automatically refresh the Upcoming Reminders list:**
-    *   **Flaw:** The "Upcoming Reminders" list is static.
+    *   **Current Flaw:** The "Upcoming Reminders" list is static.
 It only updates when a command is run.
 If a reminder's due time passes, it remains visible in the list until the user manually runs a command like `reminder list` to refresh the view.
-    *   **Enhancement:** We plan to implement a background timer that periodically checks the system clock (e.g., every minute).
+    *   **Proposed Enhancement:** We plan to implement a background timer that periodically checks the system clock (e.g., every minute).
 This timer will automatically refresh the reminder list, ensuring that reminders that are no longer "upcoming" are removed from the view without requiring any user action.